 Another option to avoid other people's children, although not as restrictive as the 10:00 am tour.
 This tour departs at 1:00pm sharp, 7 days a week, March 1st - January 1st, and is restricted to adult passengers and children 8 years old and up.
 Young children are certainly welcome on all of our other tours, even at this same time, but per customer feedback we have excluded them from this 1 tour each afternoon.
 On some days our NYC tour is very popular so book in advance to be sure we have availability.
 The fare for this tour is $28 for adults (12yo and up) and $18 for children (8-11yo) and must be booked online and paid for by credit card in advance.

 Seats up to four people, subject to availability.

 Private tours are available by reservation only.
 They are available 7 days a week at the following times: 9am, 10:20am, 11:40am, 1:00pm, 2:20pm, 3:40pm (the last one during Eastern Standard Time) and 5:00pm (the last one during Daylight Savings Time).
-The price for a private tour is $200, although we offer a discounted rate at 9:00 am of $175.
+The price for a private tour is $200.
 Our private tours are conducted in a Vis-a-Vis carriage.
 It has 2 seats that are each 43 inches wide, and can seat up to four people.
 Some pickup/drop off locations can be arranged at an additional cost.
 Please check our FAQs for help with common questions.
 If you would like to schedule a private carriage tour, please call 843-853-3747 to make the reservation.
 Evening rides require at least 24 hours-notice, and are available between 8:00 pm and 10:00 pm.
 If you would like to book a private tour, wedding carriage, or special event, please call our office or email firstname.lastname@example.org.